lintue/fractal/README.md

 ### CONTEXT

 TO DO.
-To put it simply, I would like to develop an easy-to-use program for creating fractals -- an intuitive experience through which to learn about fractal geometry and emergent complexity.
+To put simply, I would like to develop an easy-to-use program for creating fractals -- an intuitive experience through which to learn about fractal geometry and emergent complexity.

 ### IMPLEMENTATION